-You will need to create a ‘Bare Trust’ (A legal document irrevocably passing the assets to your child).
+You will need to create a ‘Bare Trust’ (a legal document irrevocably passing the assets to your child).
 The investment is held by trustees on behalf of the child.
 The investment doesn't form part of your estate for inheritance tax purposes.
 You must administer the trust for the sole benefit of the child.
-We strongly advise that you take professional tax advice before setting up any trusts because tax consequences can be severe.
+We recommend you take advice from your accountant or other professional adviser to check such a letter.

 The investor sends us a letter alongside their applications for loan stock stating that they are the nominee for the child.
 On the Loan Certificates it should say "[investor name] – trustee for [child’s name]".
 We would advise your accountant to look over this letter.

 23. Can a Trust invest in Green Pastures?

 Yes.
 Money has been invested in GP in the name of a family trust.

 General maintenance costs of 0.75% of capital outlay have been successfully budgeted each year.
 Cyclical repairs of 0.8% are serviced via RPI-linked lease increases.

 25. What does Green Pastures do with my investment?